diehlpk/diehlpk.github.io/cv/index.md

 11. Nonlocal Modeling, Analysis, and Computation, 10th International Congress on Industrial and Applied Mathematics
 12. Recent developments in peridynamics modeling, 16th World Congress on Computational Mechanics
 13. Computational and Analytical Advances in Nonlocal Modeling, 16th World Congress on Computational Mechanics
 14. Computational and Analytical Advances in Nonlocal Modeling, SIAM Conference on Mathematical Aspects of Materials Science, 2024
+15. Peridynamic Theory and Multiscale Methods for Complex Material Behavior, 18th National Congress on Computational Mechanics, 2025

 ##### Workshops organized